 Connected Canopies

 To help reduce temperatures and expand access to the benefits of urban trees, Boulder needs major investments to both maintain the health of the existing tree canopy and plant thousands of additional trees, most of which will need to be located on private land.
+This work builds on a recent regional strategy for urban forestry expansion.

 Connected Canopies Articles & Resources